scharlau/Parsing/README.md

 This will generate a model that includes the DeployID for each bear, and also an association between the models so that the status model belongs to the deployment model.
 Now run the migration that was also generated as you did before.

 With this in place we can now add to our task file to import the data.
-Do this by coping lines 4-23 (the task seed_bears method) and pasting this into line 24 of the same file and giving it a new method name such as seed_status, and then changing the items you retrieve from each row in the file.
+Do this by coping lines 4-23 (the task seed_bears method) and pasting this into line 24 of the same file and giving it a new method name such as seed_status, and then changing the object to be a 'status' instance that you populate, and modify the items you retrieve from each row in the file to match the ones we are using in the 'status' model, and pass.
+When you have it ready you can run it with

+    rake bears::seed_status

 ## The data is messy and the parsing will break

 When you run this new method you will find the parsing breaks due to gaps in the data.
 It breaks because one of the cells has no data, or had the data format different from what the parser was expecting.
 Given we're only doing this as an exercise, you can find the broken cell and can either a) delete the row, and then re-run the rake command, or b) write a few lines of code as an 'if/else' statement to check the value of the cell and to either ignore it, or do something else as required to make it work.
 For simplicity here, just delete the row and move on so that you get the file imported and the page views showing.
-You can see the start of this work if you switch to the 'solution' branch of the repository and look at the rake file there.

 Next we need to modify the views/deployments/show.index.html.erb file and bring in the relavant data from the status table to display here.
 This has several steps.